Method for fixing a vibrating acoustic emitter in a bone conduction hearing aid to minimize sound ener-gy loss

 Email: uz@at.pstu.ru

-ORCID ID: 0000-0003-3888-3358
+ORCID iD: 0000-0003-3888-3358

 Candidate of Engineering Sciences, Vice-Rector for Information Technology and Innovative Development, Head of the Department of Medical Informatics and Medical Systems Management of Perm State Medical University named after Academician E.A.
 Wagner; Associate Professor at the Department of Automation and Telemechanics of Perm National Research Polytechnic University.
 Research interests – adaptive information and control systems based on neural technology, control systems and artificial intelligence systems, service robotics, network technologies

-Rússia, Perm; PermSergey Storozhev
+Russian Federation, Perm; PermSergey A. Storozhev

 Perm National Research Polytechnic University